 Photo Essay: Following the Hatch

-Over the span of a handful of years and many adventures, I’ve done my best to convey life in the way only a river can reveal.
+With this ongoing project since 2007, I’ve done my best to convey life in the way only a river can reveal.
 This essay has come from within to disclose lessons of art, beauty, the power of nature and the human experience in the natural world.
 Three rivers in particular I’ve found myself returning to in Montana when life allows; Rock Creek, the Missouri River, and the South Fork of the Flathead River.
-These photos were made between 2007 and 2023.
-I look forward to the ones yet to be created upon my return to Montana in the future.
+I look forward to the images yet to be created upon my return to Montana in the future.

 Previous